trapexit/mergerfs/README.md

 Even though it's a more niche situation this hack breaks normal security and behavior and as such is `off` by default.
-If set to `git` it will only perform the hack when the path in question includes `/.git/`. `all` will result it applying anytime a read-only file which is empty is opened for writing.
+If set to `git` it will only perform the hack when the path in question includes `/.git/`. `all` will result in it applying anytime a read-only file which is empty is opened for writing.

 ### export-support

-In theory this flag should not be exposed to the end user.
-It is a low-level FUSE flag which indicates whether or not the kernel can send certain kinds of messages to it for the purposes of using with NFS. mergerfs does support these messages but due bugs and quirks found in the kernel and mergerfs this option is provided just in case it is needed for debugging.
+In theory, this flag should not be exposed to the end user.
+It is a low-level FUSE flag which indicates whether or not the kernel can send certain kinds of messages to it for the purposes of using it with NFS. mergerfs does support these messages but due to bugs and quirks found in the kernel and mergerfs this option is provided just in case it is needed for debugging.